Minnu-03/portfolio_basic/README.md

 # portolio_basic
 It is a basic portolio website, designed using only HTML and CSS.
-The site include homepage,about,educaion,skills and contact page.
+The site includes homepage,about,educaion,skills and contact page.